Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/data_model/documentables.md

 #### Example

-For an example of how a `DRI` can look like, let's look at `limitedParallelism` function from `kotlinx.coroutines`:
+For an example of how a `DRI` can look like, let's take the `limitedParallelism` function from `kotlinx.coroutines`:

 ```kotlin
 package kotlinx.coroutines